 Unfortunately the plans go awry because on the night of the party in the vice presidential mansion, a band of guerrillas swarm in through the air ducts.
-Their quarry is the president but he’s nowhere to be found having decided he much preferred to stay home watching his favourite TV soap opera rather than entertain a room of distinguished and powerful diplomats and leaders from around the world.
+Their quarry is the president but he’s nowhere to be found.
+Officially the president is occupied on “matters of Israel” but he’s at home, watching his favourite TV soap opera.
+Far more entertaining than a room of distinguished and powerful diplomats and leaders from around the world.

-It soon becomes clear that it’s the soprano who is calling the shots.
+It soon becomes clear that it’s Roxanne Coss who is calling the shots.
 During the month-long standoff with neither government nor guerrillas giving ground, her singing keeps the atmosphere calm.
 Soon the guerrillas are running around to satisfy her whims just to keep her singing — one minute they are finding dental floss and herbal throat lozenges for her, the next it’s musical scores she needs.

 He seemed to think that the comfort of his guests was still his responsibility.
 He was always serving sandwiches and picking up cups.
 He washed the dishes and swept and twice a day he mopped up the floors in the lavatories.
 With a dishtowel knotted around his waist, he took on the qualities of a charming hotel concierge … Everyone was very fond of Ruben.
 Everyone had completely forgotten that he was the Vice President of the country.

-Near the end of the stand-off he has a moment of epiphany in the garden, appreciating for the first time the sensation of grass beneath his feet and the scent of flowers.
+Later on he has a moment of epiphany in the garden, appreciating for the first time the sensation of grass beneath his feet and the scent of flowers.
 And he resolves there and then to be a better man, a better father and a better husband.

 Change comes to the rebels too.
 Enchanted by the grandeur of their surroundings they begin wandering through the house sniffing hand lotion and snaffling pistachio nuts.
 They become so hooked on a TV drama (the same one that delights the president) much to the disgust of their commander, they begin missing drills or fitting them in around the program schedules.

 Amid the tension, love is kindled.
 For Mr Hosokawa, proximity to his idol is a dream come true.
 He has already seen her 18 times in performances around the world, often inventing business trips that will place him in the audience.
 Hearing her in the close, intimate setting of the besieged mansion, admiration burgeons into love.

 Roxane and Mr Hosokawa, Gen and Carmen are the novel’s principals but they are surrounded by a strong cast including a Frenchman, Simon Thibault, who weeps into the stole his beloved wife leaves behind when all the women except Roxane are allowed to leave.
 There’s a Red Cross representative who interrupts his holiday to act as a hostage negotiator though in his suit and tie he looks more like “an earnest representative of an American religion” and a chain-smoking Russian, who makes an unexpectedly delicate declaration of love, regaling Roxane with mournful and meandering childhood stories.